-The prizes are paid by Mizuho Bank, which simplifies the process of obtaining the cash regardless of the amount.
+The prizes are paid by Mizuho Bank, which simplifies the process of obtaining cash regardless of the amount.
 All of the prizes in Japan are paid in the form of a tax-free lump sum.
-International players will simply need to check for regulations in their own country.
+International players will simply need to check for regulations in their own countries.

 Can You Buy Jumbo Draw Tickets Online?

 The good news is that Japan has opened up its massive lottery to international players.
 You can buy your tickets online and test your luck.
 Keep in mind that the number of tickets available for international sales is limited.
 If you’re adamant about acquiring yours, make sure it happens as soon as the entries become available.

 Japan Jumbo Draw is honestly one of the best games out there.
 If you want a massive lottery and you’re not happy with El Gordo’s once-per-year format, this option is going to be perfect for you.
 Here’s a brief summary of the biggest advantages:

 The lottery is completely legitimate and organized by a national entity

 Tickets are available for purchase by international players

 It has some massive prizes similar to what Spain’s Christmas lottery has to offer